 - The explicitly tossed generic appearance that is a mental representation of an apple that actually arises in the cognition is also a static metaphysical entity, unable to perform a function or do anything.
 It did not grow on a tree; it cannot be eaten; and it doesn’t rot.

 - As a static phenomenon, this generic appearance has no form of its own.
 The form that actually appears like a mental hologram is that of an apple that serves as what a generic apple looks like.
-That form is the conceptually implied object (zhen-yul) – literally, the object clung to.
-It is a purely mental object that can only be cognized by mental consciousness and not by sensory consciousness.
+That form is the conceptually implied object (zhen-yul) – literally, the object that clings to a basis clung to (zhen-gzhi), an objective externally existing apple that is conceptualized about.
+The conceptually implied object is a purely mental object that can only be cognized by mental consciousness and not by sensory consciousness.

 - The form of the mental hologram that arises in sensory non-conceptual cognition is a mental aspect of an external object cast by that external object on the appearing object of the non-conceptual cognition, which is a noncongruent affecting variable having no form of its own.
 The form of the mental hologram that arises in conceptual cognition is not like that.
 It is not cast on the mental consciousness from an external object.
 In conceptual cognition, the form that the static mental hologram takes on is that of a purely mental object, the conceptually implied object.